 There are three levels of IRB review (Minimal, Expedited and Full).
 The IRB Office or designated member of the IRB is responsible for determining the level of review required for each application submitted.
 PIs may NOT determine the type of review required.

 Please contact the IRB Office if you have questions.

 Minimal Review Criteria

 All research projects involving human subjects require IRB approval.
-To qualify for Minimal Review, research must fall into six (6) federally-defined categories, which exempt research from full or expedited IRB review.
+To qualify for Minimal Review, research must fall into one of eight (8) federally-defined categories, which exempt research from full or expedited IRB review.
 These categories represent the lowest level of risk to potential participants.